ArPIHomeSecurity/arpi_documentation/docs/developers/simulator.md

 ## Starting the Simulator

-### Prerequisites

-The simulator requires the Textual library.
-Installation differs between environments:

-- **Local Development**: get the source code from the repository and run it
-- **Deployed System**: get the ArPI image and run it

 ### Running the Simulator

 The simulator can run in two different environments with different setups and purposes: